deep_macrofin.models

 Activation Functions

-below.
+The supported activation functions are listed in ActivationTypes below.
 ReLU, SiLU, Sigmoid and Tanh are default PyTorch activation functions.
 Wavelet is from Zhao, Ding, and Prakash 20241.
 It is a learnable activation function of the form:

 where \(w_1\) and \(w_2\) are learnable parameters.